joeinnes/sk-blog/src/content/japanese-grand-prix-2022.md

 Yes, Belgium 2021 was a catastrophe.
 But solving the problem by implementing rule changes which are only half thought through?

 Don't get me wrong, Verstappen is a deserving championship winner, and he would likely have won next weekend anyway... but after the controversy around his championship win last year, one would have thought that the FIA would have wanted to avoid any kind of allegations of unfairness.

+As we wait for the (delayed) results of the cost-cap investigation (headed up by someone who actually works for Red Bull, if I've understood correctly), the last thing the FIA needed was more controversy.